GegeHuetZhang/BankAccount/README.md

 ## My solution
-To test the programe, compile all the java classes, execute the Main.
+To test the programe, compile all the java classes, execute the Main "BankAccountApp.java".
 You will see the test example for the three user stories.

 I have started from defining an acceptance test: